swarder/NEMO-AMM7-recipe/README.md

 AMM7 configuration based on https://zenodo.org/record/4022310

-The image can be pulled from Singularity Hub:
+The pre-built image can be pulled from Singularity Hub:
 ```
 singularity pull shub://swarder/NEMO-AMM7-recipe:latest
 ```